 What do innovative leaders have in common?
-What are the organisational barriers to innovation?
-How do you future-proof an organisation?
+What are the organizational barriers to innovation?
+How do you future-proof an organization?
 More importantly, why is it so hard?
 These are just some of the questions that sprung to mind when interviewing these thought leaders.

-How do you define innovation in an organisational setting?
+How do you define innovation in an organizational setting?

 It is important to note that having a lot of high performing individual innovators in an organization does not necessarily make that organization highly innovative.